tommac08/docsv2/sources/account_settings.md

 # Account Settings

 You can get to your Account Settings by clicking on the _gear_ icon on the top bar to the right.

-This page will explain the various options in Account Settings Page
+This page will explain the different options available in the Account Settings Page.

 ## Account Info